BaseFile#

 - begin: pandas.Timestamp | None

 Timestamp corresponding to the first data point in the file.
-If it is not provided, strptime_format is mandatory.
-If both begin and strptime_format are provided, begin will overrule the timestamp embedded in the filename.
+If it is not provided,

-(Optional) Timestamp after the last data point in the file.
+(Optional) timestamp after the last data point in the file.

 - strptime_format: str | None

 The strptime format used in the text.
 It should use valid strftime codes (https://strftime.org/).
-Example: ‘%y%m%d_%H:%M:%S’.
+Example:

-- timezone: str | pytz.timezone | None
+'%y%m%d_%H:%M:%S'.- timezone: str | pytz.timezone | None

-The timezone in which the file should be localized.
-If None, the file begin/end will be tz-naive.
+None, the file begin/end will be tz-naive.
 If different from a timezone parsed from the filename, the timestamps’ timezone will be converted from the parsed timezone to the specified timezone.

-- classmethod from_dict(serialized: dict) BaseFile #
+- classmethod from_dict(serialized: dict) type[Self]#

-Return a BaseFile object from a dictionary.
+Return a File object from a dictionary.

 Parameters#